Cervical Spinal Stenosis

 - Metabolic conditions such as Paget’s disease or fluorosis, an excessive level of fluoride in the body.

-Physicians at Midwest Orthopaedics at Rush first use conservative, non-surgical treatments for spinal stenosis.
+Dr. Singh first uses conservative, non-surgical treatments for cervical spinal stenosis.
 Non-surgical treatments, however, do not correct spinal narrowing.
-Instead, the treatment options for spinal arthritis and spinal stenosis are aimed at controlling pain and improving quality of life for some patients.
+Instead, the treatment options for cervical spinal arthritis and cervical spinal stenosis are aimed at controlling pain and improving quality of life for some patients.
 Some treatment options include:

 - Nonsteroidal anti-inflammatory drugs to reduce swelling